Semrush helps you:

 Google SERP – Rich snippet

-As you might expect, rich snippet results are more eye-catching than normal search results.
+As you might expect, rich snippet result pages are more eye-catching than normal search results.
 Which can lead to a higher organic CTR.

 Rich Snippets are more eye catching

-Google gets rich snippet data from structured markup (like Schema) in your page’s HTML.
+Google gets rich snippet data from structured markup (like the Schema markup) in your page’s HTML.

 Rich Snippet Data Taken From Page's HTML